BenFictional/dmd-300-sp20/project-1.md

 ## Rubric

-This project is graded as a team.
-All members will receive the same grade.
+**This final project is graded as a team.** All members will receive the same grade.

 All project deliverables must be met for the project to be graded.
 A non-submission or non-completion for any project phase is considered an incomplete project.

 1. Produced and submitted project deliverables according to requirements: 40%
 2. Project outcomes: